-Applications, (including estimated total cost and any other support anticipated), should be received by the Executive Director by the closing date.
-They can be submitted electronically or by post (must be mailed two days (based on postmark) before the official deadline).
-The applications must include a statement of support by the applicant’s academic supervisor.
-They are vetted on the basis of likely academic benefits by a sub-committee of Council (including one of the vice-Presidents, who will chair the committee, and the chairs of the special interest groups).
-The award(s) will be made annually and the sum available will be £6000 (increased from £4000 in 2013), accruing to the fund each year.
+The award(s) will be made after each application closing date and the sum available will be £4000 accruing to the fund each year.
 Donations made by members and others will be added to the fund in the year received.
-Ordinarily, bursaries will be limited to a maximum of £500 or 50% of the total cost of a visit (whichever is smaller).
+Ordinarily, bursaries will be limited to a maximum of £500 or 50% of the total cost of the activity (whichever is smaller).
+Money to pay for the use of internal facilities will not be provided in any circumstances.
 Applicants are allowed to receive more than one award (but not in the same year) from the Society/Special interest group, but must include details of previous awards in their application.
-Applications, which must be in advance of the proposed trip, are welcomed from any postgraduate student in an appropriate discipline.
+Applications, which must be in advance of the proposed activity, are welcomed from any research postgraduate student (i.e. a registered for a postgraduate degree assessed by the creation of a dissertation or thesis and not including taught components assessed by examination or coursework) in an appropriate discipline.
+The activity must take place between the starting and ending cut-off dates advertised on this website for the appropriate closing date.
 The Society reserves the right to make no awards.
-There is only one round of Society awards per year.
 Any unused bursary money from one year will accumulate to the fund for use in the following year.
 Members of Council will not be eligible for the award.
-If the scheme is oversubscribed, then preference will be given to Mineralogical Society Members.

 The recipient will be required to subsequently submit a report of the research activities for publication here on the Society’s web site.

 Applicants should complete the application form then pass it on to their supervisor together with the outline of the research activity, the outline of resources requested, and their CV.
 The supervisor should then complete last box of the form indicating that they are content to support the applicant in the application and send all the documents by email as a single PDF file (of up to five pages in length) to the Executive Director.